krstffr/matryoshka/README.md

 ### The super insecure login requirement

-Setting `Matryoshka.requireLogin(true);` will require you to login when using Matryoshka.
+Setting `Matryoshka.users.requireLogin(true);` will require you to login when using Matryoshka.
 (This also requires the accounts-base and accounts-password packages.)
 This is currently super insecure, and currently all methods can be called by all clients no matter if user is logged in or not.
 (This will be fixed soon!)
 Also, user creation is up to you to validate and secure, there are no rules set in Matryoshka for these things.

 ### Defining your own input types